keithalewis/math/opm.md

 The lemma proves the FTAP and that $\xi = x^* - x$ implements an arbitrage.

+## Capital Asset Pricing Model

+The Capital Asset Pricing Model is a one-period model that specifies a probability measure on $\Omega$.
+The Fundamental Theorem of Asset Pricing states a one-period model is arbitrage free if and only if there exists a positive measure $D$ on $\Omega$ with $x = \int_\Omega X(\omega)\,dD(\omega)$.
+If we define $Q = D/D(\omega)$ then
+$Q$ is a positive measure having mass one, so it is a "probability" measure, but it is not the probability of anything.
+We call it a _risk-neutral_ measure, although a better name is _risk-blind_.
+We can rewrite the integral as an expectation under $Q$ as $x = E[X]D(\Omega)$ so $x$ can be thought of as the expected value of future discounted prices.
+This is the simplest example of discounted prices being a martingale.
 ## Application

 For the binomial model the smallest closed cone containing the range of $X$